On a general matrix-valued unbalanced optimal transport problem: Introduction

-Another limitation of OT is that it only applies to the scalar data.
-Recently there is an increasing need for comparing the distributions of manifold--valued data driven by the advances in imaging science.
-For instance in diffusion tensor (magnetic resonance) imaging \cite{le2014diffusion,wandell2016clarifying}, at each spatial position the system generates a tensor field (typically a positive-semidefinite matrix) to encode the local diffusivity of water molecules in the brain which gives the distribution of the white matter.
-A natural question that arises is how to measure the differences between two brain tensor fields, or mathematically how to define a reasonable transport distance between matrix--valued measures.
-In the past few years there are many attempts in this direction.
-Chen et al.\,\cite{chen2017matrix, chen2020matrix} defined a matricial Wasserstein distance on the space of matrix-valued densities with unit mass in a dynamical way inspired by \eqref{prob:BB_2} and based on the Lindblad equation from the quantum mechanics.
-Chen et al. later extended it to the unbalanced case \cite{chen2019interpolation} in a manner similar to \cite{chizat2018interpolating}, by interpolating between the matricial Wasserstein distance \cite{chen2017matrix} and the matricial Hellinger distance (cf.\,Remark \ref{rem:bures_2}) or the Frobenius norm.
-In the deep works of Carlen and Maas \cite{carlen2014analog,carlen2017gradient}, a related approach, also originated from the quantum mechanics, to define the noncommutative quadratic Wasserstein distance on the state space of matrices (not spatially dependent) was suggested.
-Very recently, Brenier and Vorotnikov \cite{brenier2020optimal} proposed another different dynamic matricial transport distance called the Kantorovich-Bures metric (cf.\,\eqref{def:kan_bure}), which is motivated by the observation in \cite{brenier2018initial} that the incompressible Euler equation allows a dual problem which is a concave maximization problem.
-We also want to point out that Peyr\'{e} et al.\,\cite{peyre2019quantum} presented static distance between matrix--valued measures with an entropic regularization and a associated entropic scaling algorithm, which generalize the results in \cite{chizat2018scaling}.
+The second research line is driven by the advances in diffusion tensor imaging \cite{le2014diffusion,wandell2016clarifying}, where a tensor field (usually, a positive semi-definite matrix) is generated at each spatial position to encode the local diffusivity of water molecules in the brain.
+It gives rise to a natural question of how to compare two brain tensor fields, or mathematically how to define a reasonable distance between matrix-valued measures.
+Chen et al. \cite{chen2017matrix, chen2020matrix} introduced a dynamic matricial Wasserstein distance for matrix-valued densities with unit mass, drawing inspiration from \cite{benamou2000computational} and leveraging the Lindblad equation in quantum mechanics, which was later extended to the unbalanced case \cite{chen2019interpolation} in a manner similar to \cite{chizat2018interpolating}.
+In particular, Brenier and Vorotnikov \cite{brenier2020optimal} recently proposed a different dynamic OT model for unbalanced matrix-valued measures called the Kantorovich-Bures metric, which is motivated by the observation in \cite{brenier2018initial} that the incompressible Euler equation admits a dual concave maximization problem.
+Regarding static formulations, Peyr\'{e} et al. \cite{peyre2019quantum} introduced a quantum transport distance with entropic regularization inspired by \cite{liero2018optimal} and proposed an associated scaling algorithm that generalized the results in \cite{chizat2018scaling}.
+Additionally, Ryu et al. defined a matrix optimal transport model of order $1$ by a Beckmann-type flux formulation and presented a scalable and parallelizable numerical method.
+Applications in tensor field imaging were also explored in \cite{peyre2019quantum,ryu2018vector}.